-Maple and Mascarpone Fall Fruit Tart ~ a crazy quick 4 ingredient puff pastry galette that you can make with plums, apples, pears, figs, or any other fruit you love.
+Maple and Mascarpone Fruit Tart ~ a crazy quick 4 ingredient puff pastry galette that you can make with plums, apples, pears, figs, or any other fruit you love.
 Creamy mascarpone cheese makes a luscious base for this easy fruit dessert.

 This maple and mascarpone puff pastry tart is a fabulous dessert that you can throw together without a recipe (isn’t that the best kind?)

 And as a bonus, you can totally make this easy galette your own with a variety of fall fruits.
 I used green plums from the farmers market because here in California the stone fruits are still going strong, but you could use apples, pears, or fresh figs just as easily and get really spectacular results.